 In 2000 she accepted the role of CTO for Space.com, where she orchestrated the birth of the leading space news internet agency.
 Valentine has also used her internet skills to be a driving force in the needlework and craft industry.
 In 2002, she was the Chief Technology Officer for Craftopia.com.
 When the firm was successfully sold to HSN.com and moved to Florida, Valentine remained in Philadelphia, re-formed her consulting company, and acted as a temporary CTO for start-ups still in their infancy.

-Valentine is one of the original members of the New York CTO Club and a graduate of both Fordham University and Vermont College of Fine Arts, where she earned her master’s degree in writing.
+Valentine is one of the original members of the New York CTO Club and a graduate of both Fordham University and Vermont College of Fine Arts, where she earned her M.S. in Writing.